tvenko/crawler/README.md

 \#3 mvn clean install
 ```

-(\#4 For viewing si.fri.si.fri.db content, connect to database with IDE (in IntelliJ: View->Tools view->Database, add database; in tab schemas choose only schema crawldb))
+(\#4 For viewing db content, connect to database with IDE (in IntelliJ: View->Tools view->Database, add database; in tab schemas choose only schema crawldb))